-- Sign up for coinbase.com to create a digital currency wallet where you can securely store digital currency.
+- Sign up for Coinbase.com to create a digital currency wallet where you can securely store digital currency.
 NOTE: By using the following link you’ll get $5 free Bitcoin when you sign up for Coinbase coinbase-consumer.sjv.io/b3b0gk.

-- Connect your bank account, debit card, or credit card so that you can exchange digital currency into and out of your local currency (you’ll probably also want to add optional info and upload your ID to expand your purchasing limit).
+- Connect your bank account, debit card, and/or credit card so that you can exchange digital currency into and out of your local currency (you’ll probably also want to add optional info and upload your ID to expand your purchasing limit).

-- Buy Bitcoin, Ethereum, and/or Litecoin (trading USD, aka US dollars, for cryptocurrency).
+- Buy Bitcoin, Ethereum, Bitcoin Cash, Litecoin, etc (trading dollars for cryptocurrency).

 - If you use your bank account, you have to wait 3-5 days for your bank to approve the pairing (so you can’t trade for about a week after you sign up).

-- There are limits to how much you can buy/sell in a week.
+- There are limits to how much you can buy or sell in a week.
 Adding a photo ID and other payment methods will increase your limits.
 Otherwise your limits increase (quickly) over time as you trade.

-- To actually trade coins you need to go into settings and make sure your wallets are set up (BTC, LTC, ETH, and USD wallets can be found under “accounts”).
+- To trade coins, you need to go into settings and make sure your wallets are set up (each coin has a wallet; wallets can be found under “accounts”).

-In other words, trading cryptocurrency is simple to start, but there are some very important aspects to understand before you start trading with a wallet-exchange like coinbase.
+In other words, trading cryptocurrency is simple to start, but there are some essential aspects to understand before you start trading with a wallet-exchange like Coinbase.

-The last thing to note is that there are countless other options for setting up wallets and trading currency.
-Most will however pair with a coinbase account (making it a good place to start).
+And remember, there are countless other options for setting up wallets and trading currency.
+Most will, however, pair with a Coinbase account (making it a logical place to start).